Articles

 Manayunk and the Schuylkill Navigation

-The Story of their Development and Engineering Specifications Compiled by Walter A. Graf (Staff Engineer, The Budd Company, Philadelphia), with the assistance of Sidney H. Vought and Clarence E. Robson.
-This online version created from an original typescript volume in the collection of the Historical Society of Pennsylvania, Catalog No. WZ 23591 (4th Fl.
-Folio).…
+This 17-chapter history provides both historical overviews and technical specifications for all the pumping stations built by the city up to 1931.
+Compiled by Walter A. Graf (Staff Engineer, The Budd Company, Philadelphia), with the assistance of Sidney H. Vought and Clarence E. Robson.
+This online version was created from an original typescript volume in…

 Keep Reading